 “Every SendOwl plan comes with a monthly allocation of bandwidth.
 If during your monthly billing cycle you use all the bandwidth we charge $0.20 per GB.”

 Selz, on the other hand, offers unlimited products and lets you upload up to 50 files (in just one product!) with a maximum of 15GB per file.

 This is a major upgrade from SendOwl if you sell large files like video.

 Now that you’ve had some time to look over the features and figure out if Selz is a good alternative to SendOwl, let’s talk about pricing.

-When it comes to pricing, this can be a make or break for your business.
-If you’re spending more on programs to run your business, then your margins start to shrink.
+That being said, Selz annual pricing offers more value for a lower price point.
+If you’re spending more on add ons to run your business, then your margins start to shrink.

-For example, if you need a store and payment processing, you’ll be paying additionally for hosting (which can be around $10-20/month) and for payment processors (which will take a percentage or charge a monthly fee).
+For example, if you need a store and payment processing, you’ll be paying additionally for hosting (which can be around $10-20 a month) and for payment processors (which will take a percentage or charge a monthly fee).

 So, even though SendOwl’s Standard plan is $15 a month, you could end up paying $35 (or more) for all the features that Selz offers for $29 with their Basic plan.

 SendOwl offers a simple way to sell digital products.
 But when you compare it to Selz, SendOwl is missing several important and powerful features that most small businesses can’t go without.

 Selz offers the best pricing and features for digital business if you’re looking for alternatives to SendOwl.